dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 ## .editorconfig format

-Analyzer configuration options from an .editorconfig file are parsed into _general_ and _specific_ configuration options.
+Analyzer configuration options from an `.editorconfig` file are parsed into _general_ and _specific_ configuration options.
 General configuration enables configuring the behavior of all CA rules for which the provided option is valid.
-Specific configuration enables configuring each CA rule ID or CA rules belonging to each rule category, such as 'Naming', 'Design', 'Performance', etc. or CA rules with a specific custom tag, such as 'Dataflow'.
+Specific configuration enables configuring each CA rule ID or CA rules belonging to each rule category, such as `Naming`, `Design`, `Performance`, etc. or CA rules with a specific custom tag, such as `Dataflow`.
 Our options are _case-insensitive_.
 Below are the supported formats:

    1. General configuration option:
       1. `dotnet_code_quality.OptionName = OptionValue`